Humanized antibody: Humanization by insertion of relevant CDRs into human antibody "scaffold"

 It is possible to produce a humanized antibody without creating a chimeric intermediate.
 "Direct" creation of a humanized antibody can be accomplished by inserting the appropriate CDR coding segments (so-called 'donor', responsible for the desired binding properties) into a human antibody "scaffold" (so-called 'acceptor').
 As discussed above, this is achieved through recombinant DNA methods using an appropriate vector and expression in mammalian cells.
-That is, after an antibody is developed to have the desired properties in a mouse (or other non-human), the DNA coding for that antibody can be isolated, cloned into a vector and sequenced.
+That is, after an antibody is developed to have the desired properties in a mouse (or other non-human), the DNA coding for that antibody can be isolated, cloned into a vector and sequenced (or the DNA can be sequenced directly using single-cell methods).
 The DNA sequence corresponding to the antibody CDRs can then be determined.
 Once the precise sequence of the desired CDRs are known, a strategy can be devised for inserting these sequences appropriately into a construct containing the DNA for a human antibody variant.
 The strategy may also employ synthesis of linear DNA fragments based on the reading of CDR sequences.
 The process requires computer-modelling software to determine which of the antibody's amino acids can be changed from murine-sequence to human-sequence without the changes compromising the conformation of the binding site.
 In the United States, this software was developed, patented, and demonstrated, by Protein Design Labs, Inc. in Mountain View, California, in the 1980s and 1990s.

 Alemtuzumab is an early example of an antibody whose humanization did not include a chimeric intermediate.
 In this case, a monoclonal dubbed "Campath-1" was developed to bind CD52 using a mouse system.
 The hypervariable loops of Campath-1 (that contain its CDRs and thereby impart its ability to bind CD52) were then extracted and inserted into a human antibody framework.
 Alemtuzumab is approved for treatment of B-cell chronic lymphocytic leukemia and is currently in clinical trials for a variety of other conditions including multiple sclerosis.